savoygrizzly/dimrill/README.md

 To implement the example above, we just need to follow a few steps.

-Saving the schemas, make sure the schema(s) are valid JSON objects, and save them with the `.dmrl` extension
+Saving the schemas to a file, make sure the schema(s) are valid JSON objects, and save them in a file with either one of the `.dmrl` or `.dmrl.json` extensions.

 Initialize Dimrill and autoload the schemas: